-Kyle Deerwester (2021) was a research assistant for a clinical trial on the use of delayed rewarming for neuroprotection in infants after congenital heart surgery.
+Kyle Deerwester, MD (2021) was a research assistant for a clinical trial on the use of delayed rewarming for neuroprotection in infants after congenital heart surgery.
 During this time frame, Kyle also developed his own pilot study assessing the safety of mothers holding their infants during therapeutic hypothermia and assessed the stability of vital signs during holding and the qualitative impact of holding on mothers and nurses.
-Kyle’s poster was presented at the Brain Monitoring and Neuroprotection Conference in Ireland in October 2017, at the Costas-Lambrew Research Conference at MMC in May 2018, and also has a manuscript currently under review by Acta Paediatrica.
+Kyle’s poster was presented at the Brain Monitoring and Neuroprotection Conference in Ireland in October 2017, at the Costas-Lambrew Research Conference at MMC in May 2018, and was subsequently published in 2019 in Acta Paediatrica.

-Chris Rogers (2020), along with Janice Dudley, N.P. and Thomas Reynolds, D.O., is pioneering a quality improvement project for the Neurodevelopmental Clinics at MMP Pediatric Neurology in order to improve the quality and quantity of take-home patient education and instruction for complex pediatric patients with muscular dystrophy, spina bifida, and cerebral palsy.
+Chris Rogers, DO (2020), along with Janice Dudley, NP and Thomas Reynolds, D.O.
+(Division of Neurology), is pioneering a quality improvement project for the Neurodevelopmental Clinics at MMP Pediatric Neurology in order to improve the quality and quantity of take-home patient education and instruction for complex pediatric patients with muscular dystrophy, spina bifida, and cerebral palsy.
 Chris plans to present his work and results at a regional conference after several PDSA cycles.

-Leah Fox (2019) helped analyze the data for the Holding during Hypothermia study and presented the poster in Ireland.
+Leah Fox, MD (2019) helped analyze the data for the Holding during Hypothermia study and presented the poster in Ireland.
 She wrote a grant that was funded by the Maine Medical Center Research Institute to assess the maternal and infant levels of salivary oxytocin and cortisol before and after holding during hypothermia.
-Her hypothesis is that cortisol, a marker of stress will lower after holding and oxytocin, a marker of binding will increase.
-Leah has gained IRB approval for this project and before graduating in June 2019, will have presented a poster and submitted a manuscript.
+She also did scholarly activity in Vitamin D projects and neonatal abstinence syndrome with our NICU and newborn nursery.
+Over the course of her residency she presented her work both in poster format at multiple conferences and her work on holding in therapeutic hypothermia was published in 2019 in Acta Paediatrica.

-Emily Jacobs, DO (2019) has initiated a research project designed to examine urine cotinine levels in healthy children exposed to vapor from electronic nicotine delivery systems and, using existing data from children exposed to cigarette smoke, determine if there is a significant difference in exposure as parents often believe.
+Emily Jacobs, DO (2019) completed a research project examining urine cotinine levels in healthy children exposed to vapor from electronic nicotine delivery systems to determine, using existing data from children exposed to cigarette smoke, if there is a significant difference in exposure as parents often believe.
 She has designed several QI projects regarding questioning use of ENDS products ("vaping"), including incorporating data capturable elements into the passive smoke exposure documentation at all office visits.
-She will present a poster based on her preliminary data at the AAP National Conference in November.
-She is also working with Dr. Abby Fleisch (Division of Endocrinology) on her research regarding environmental exposures and health, specifically cigarette smoke exposure and bone density.
-This project has just received IRB approval and will be commencing through the year 2018-2019.
+She presented a poster based on her preliminary data at the AAP National Conference in November 2018.

-Kevin Scully, MD (2018), Mike Dedekian, MD (Division of Endocrinology) and colleagues at the Maine Medical Center Research Institute are investigating a potential novel pituitary hormone with a likely association with obesity in children.
+Kevin Scully, MD (2018), Mike Dedekian, MD (Division of Endocrinology) and colleagues at the Maine Medical Center Research Institute investigated a potential novel pituitary hormone with a likely association with obesity in children.
+Kevin is now in fellowship in pediatric endocrinology at Boston Children’s Hospital.

 Jacobs E. and Wyatt C. Secondhand Nicotine Exposure in Pediatrics: A Pilot Study of Children and Parents Exposed to Electronic Cigarettes.
 AAP National Conference and Exhibition, November 2-6, 2018, Orlando, FL